top of page

 I'm Zara Janjua, a multi-award-winning broadcaster, writer, comedian, and filmmaker.
 You might recognise me from TV, hear my voice on radio and podcasts, or read my work in major publications.

-I was recently named one of Britain’s most talented up-and-coming women, earning a 'Highly Commended' finalist spot for the Women Of The Future Award, sponsored by Oxford University and the Financial Times.
-In 2023, I was also a finalist for the United Nations Women Awards.
+Zara was recently named one of Britain’s most talented up-and-coming women, earning a 'Highly Commended' finalist spot for the Women Of The Future Award, sponsored by Oxford University and the Financial Times.
+In 2023, she was also a finalist for the United Nations Women Awards.

-I thrive on versatility—building a multi-hyphen career that spans in front of and behind the camera.
-My work has been recognised with the Impact Freelancer Award 2023 by YunoJuno, and in 2021, I was named one of the Top 40 Digital Women in the UK.
-I’ve also been shortlisted for Digital Women for Good and Freelancer of The Year.
-In 2024, I was named one of Scotland's Top 100 Business Women.
+She thrives on versatility—building a multi-hyphen career that spans in front of and behind the camera.
+Her work has been recognised with the Impact Freelancer Award 2023 by YunoJuno, and in 2021, she was named one of the Top 40 Digital Women in the UK.
+She has also been shortlisted for Digital Women for Good and Freelancer of The Year.
+In 2024, she was named one of Scotland's Top 100 Business Women.

 On-Screen & On-Air

-A BAFTA, NTA, and RTS award-winning broadcaster, I’ve presented national news, daytime TV, comedy, and cookery shows for BBC, ITV, and STV.
-I currently present BBC Radio Scotland’s Sunday Morning Show, Authors Live on the BBC iPlayer and perform as a comedian and impressionist for BBC Radio's Noising Up.
-I frequently provide political, social, and cultural commentary on Times Radio, BBC Asian Network, and BBC Radio London.
+A BAFTA, NTA, and RTS award-winning broadcaster, Zara has presented national news, daytime TV, comedy, and cookery shows for BBC, ITV, and STV.
+She currently presents BBC Author's Live and BBC Radio Scotland’s Sunday Morning Show and performs as a comedian and impressionist for BBC Radio's Noising Up.
+She frequently provides political, social, and cultural commentary on Times Radio, BBC Asian Network, and BBC Radio London.

 The Multi-Hyphen Life